marijnh/Eloquent-JavaScript/07_robot.md

 {{index "map method", "filter method"}}

-Then it creates a new state with the destination as the robot's new place.
-But it also needs to create a new set of parcels—parcels that the robot is carrying (that are at the robot's current place) need to be moved along to the new place.
+Next, the method creates a new state with the destination as the robot's new place.
+It also needs to create a new set of parcels—parcels that the robot is carrying (that are at the robot's current place) need to be moved along to the new place.
 And parcels that are addressed to the new place need to be delivered—that is, they need to be removed from the set of undelivered parcels.
 The call to `map` takes care of the moving, and the call to `filter` does the delivering.

 Parcel objects aren't changed when they are moved but re-created.
 The `move` method gives us a new village state but leaves the old one entirely intact.